Tunnelblick and openvpn_xorpatch

 A patch to add a "scramble" option to OpenVPN was proposed in April, 2013.
 The option can be useful to avoid having OpenVPN traffic detected by monitoring or censoring mechanisms such as the Great Firewall of China.
 The option "scrambles" each buffer of traffic before it is sent between the OpenVPN client and server.

 However, the patch is controversial: it was not accepted as an addition to OpenVPN by the OpenVPN developers.
-There is a long discussion of the patch on the OpenVPN Community Support Forum.
-The last post is:
+There was a long discussion of the patch on the OpenVPN Community Support Forum.
+The discussion has been removed, but the last post was:

 "We (OpenVPN developers) do not encourage people building their own versions of OpenVPN changing the wire-protocol like this, without the patch being through a proper patch review and having evaluated possible security risks related to such a change.